1984 Minnesota Twins season

+The 1984 Minnesota Twins season was the 24th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 3rd season at Hubert H. Humphrey Metrodome and the 84th overall in the American League.

-The 1984 Minnesota Twins season was a season in American baseball.
-The team finished with a record of 81–81, tied for second in the American League West, and three games behind the division winner Kansas City Royals.
+The team spent much of the season contending for the division title, but finished with a record of 81–81, tied for second in the American League West, and three games behind the division winner Kansas City Royals.
 Their 81–81 record was an 11-game improvement from 1983, and a 21-game improvement from their 102-loss season of 1982 (the third-worst record in franchise history).

 1,598,692 fans attended Twins games, a Twins attendance record, but still the fifth-lowest total in the American League.
 Towards the end of the season, Calvin Griffith sold the club to local investor Carl Pohlad.